 - Personal Service

-If you pass one of these tests there’s a good chance IR35 won’t apply to you.
+If the written terms of a contract work pass these tests, there’s a good chance IR35 won’t apply.
 At their most basic, these tests examine different aspects of the relationship between you and your client.

 1. Mutuality of Obligation